-Derailment Investigation and Analysis Workshop
+RISSB Derailment Investigation and Analysis Workshop

 Investigating a derailment is a complex process.
 Investigations must be conducted in a structured and thorough manner to correctly identify the causes of derailment and the contributing factors that led to the derailment.
+This page provides a high level overview of the RISSB endorsed Derailment Investigation course which is delivered by CERT Training for people seeking general information.

-During the course, you will learn how to:
+During the course, you will learn about:

 * Investigation processes